Trevor Sargent: After politics

 In March 2012, he published his debut book, Trevor's Kitchen Garden, a week-by-week manual and diary in book form about growing food in a small garden, based on his blog of the same name.

 Sargent was trained as a Church of Ireland cleric, at the Church of Ireland Theological Institute, and also studied for a master's degree in theology from Trinity College Dublin.
 In August 2017 he was ordained a deacon in the Church of Ireland Diocese of Cashel and Ossory.
 He was ordained priest in Christchurch Cathedral, Waterford city on 8 September 2018.

 Media

 Sargent has made many appearances on the Irish-language TV channel TG4.
 He was a guest judge on TG4's Feirm Factor and a guest gardener for Season 2 of Garrai Glas in 2011.
 He also made an appearance on The Podge and Rodge Show on 10 April 2006.

 Personal life

 Sargent lived in Balbriggan for 30 years.
 In 1987 he helped found Sonairte, The National Ecology Centre, in Laytown, County Meath and served as chairman.
 He has been active in GIY Ireland.
-In 1998, he married Heidi Bedell, a former local councilor, and one-time co-ordinator of the Green Party; they divorced in 2013.
+In 1998, he married Heidi Bedell, a former local councilor, and one-time coordinator of the Green Party; they divorced in 2013.
 Sargent lived with his second wife, Aine Neville, in Tacumshin, County Wexford, where they developed an organic horticulture enterprise.
 They were also members of the Wexford Naturalists' field club.